drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

 {{< alert type="warning" header="Disclaimer" >}}

-1. This article has been published in February 2026 and immediatelly removed after less than an hour.
-I actually thanks the person who alerted me about it.
+1. This article was published in February 2026 and immediately removed after less than an hour.
+I actually thank the person who alerted me about it.
 I reworked it and published it again, hopefully for good this time.
 2. The views expressed in this post are my own and do not necessarily reflect those of my employer or any institution I am affiliated with.
 This reflection is based on personal experience and observations.